Washington Auto Show

-Mendel said one of Honda’s proposals was that the Department of Motor Vehicle have a database of recalls for each make and model and unless the owner could show that the car was fixed that the car wouldn’t be registered.
+Mendel said one of Honda’s proposals was that the Department of Motor Vehicle has a database of recalls for each make and model and unless the owner could show that the car was fixed that the car wouldn’t be registered.

 For the first time ever, an Insurance company has created a way to let their customers know if their car has been recalled.
 Liberty Mutual has partnered with CarProof to let their customers know if they have an open recall notice.
-Chad Lovell, the Managing Director of Emerging Partnerships & Strategic Programs at Liberty Mutual, explained the system to me; Carproof receives the recall information for each vehicle identification numbers (VIN) and passes it to Liberty Mutual Insurance company.
-Liberty Mutual Insurance company compares CarProof’s recall database with its database of cars owned by it’s customers, and they notify the person that owns the car.
+Chad Lovell, the Managing Director of Emerging Partnerships & Strategic Programs at Liberty Mutual, explained the system to me; Carproof receives the recall information for each vehicle identification number (VIN) and passes it to Liberty Mutual Insurance company.
+Liberty Mutual Insurance company compares CarProof’s recall database with its database of cars owned by its customers, and they notify the person that owns the car.

 Lovell assured me, more than once, that Liberty Mutual does not give its information to anyone, including CarProof or the DMV.
 He also assured me that a person would not lose their insurance if they didn’t get the car fixed, “renewal is unrelated to this campaign.
-This recall notification is a value added service to our customers.”
+This recall notification is a value-added service to our customers.”

 I have had people ask me how they could find out if there was a recall on their car.